MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/use-logging-in-lync-controls.md

 <tbody>
 <tr class="odd">
 <td><p>When logging is used in WPF or Silverlight applications, personal information such as telephone numbers can appear in logs.
 To protect confidential information, ensure that logs are saved to a secure location.</p>
 <p>In Silverlight applications, I/O operations typically are restricted to isolated storage and do not use the file system of the operating system.
-It is possible to work around this restriction by logging to a Web service or by using COM to access the local file system.</p></td>
+It's possible to work around this restriction by logging to a Web service or by using COM to access the local file system.</p></td>
 </tr>
 </tbody>
 </table>